-NICE DCV (Desktop Cloud Visualization) is a industry-standard software created by NICE/AWS that allows high-end performance remote desktop access to 2D and 3D desktops.
-It offers benchmark proven high-end remote streaming performance combined with state-of-the-art encryption.
+NICE DCV (Desktop Cloud Visualization) is a industry-standard software created by NICE/AWS for high-end performance remote desktop access to 2D and 3D desktops.
+It features benchmark proven high-end remote streaming performance combined with state-of-the-art encryption.

-HP RGS (Remote Graphics Software) is a software developed by HP that allows remote access to single-user desktops.
+HP RGS is a software developed by HP that allows remote access to single-user desktops.
 It uses a proprietary protocol to compress and transmit the graphics data, which allows for smooth performance over low-bandwidth networks.

-- On Linux DCV for 3D in addition to standard high-end remote desktops offers very efficient GPU-sharing supporting a number of full-performant concurrent 3D Desktops for different users on the same GPU.
-Also many 2D desktops are supported with DCV on the same Linux server which is a very common use case in some industries like EDA (Semiconductor Design).
+On Linux DCV for 3D in addition to standard high-end remote desktops offers very efficient GPU-sharing supporting a number of full-performant concurrent 3D Desktops for different users on the same GPU.
+In addition, many 2D desktops are supported with DCV on the same Linux server which is a very common use case in some industries like EDA (Semiconductor Design).

-- Security: DCV uses standard encryption protocols, which are considered to be more secure than HP RGS’s proprietary encryption.
+DCV uses state-of-the-art encryption protocols, which are considered to be more secure than HP RGS’s encryption.

-It’s worth mentioning that NICE DCV also offers other functionality like different protocols depending on latency situations (TCP, QUIC/UDP), Linux GPU sharing, wacom and stylus support, remote printing, webcam and audio redirection which can be very useful in a enterprise context.
+Learn more about additional features NICE DCV offers like different protocols depending on latency situations (TCP, QUIC/UDP), Wacom and stylus support, remote printing, webcam and audio redirection which can be very useful depending on the use case.